0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 I'll kiss her on the mouth
 Then I'll throw my arms around her
 ```

+After the large instrumentals of the third part secede, the fourth part begins with a slow ballad that begin to illustrate the protagonist’s true desires.
+The narrator begins to reminicise on the more simple parts of romance: watching shows together, laying next to each other,

 - Reminiscing on the more simple parts of romance
 - Instead of being forced into more sexual encounters, the narrator really just wants the more simple stuff